GoogleCloudPlatform/java-docs-samples/mlengine/online-prediction/README.md

 ## Run
 Modify the OnlinePredictionSample.java with your project/model/version information.

-Compile and run the sample:
 Compile the sample code using Maven by running the following command:
 <pre>mvn compile</pre>
 Execute the sample code using Maven by running the following command:
 <pre>mvn -q exec:java</pre>